 While iBuyers are an upcoming business model, they are merely a different form of cash for home buying.
 These are completely legit businesses, and the reason they are making money is because people do not understand the costs of owning a home or selling it but buy them when it would be unwise.
 Therefore, when you move, not if, but when, the equity you have built was wasted if you go the iBuyer route or any other form of equity purchase companies.

 Even if your property was an investment property, using an iBuyer will take off a large chunk of your gains.
-Remember, over 15% will easily be lost, maybe more.
+Remember, 15% could easily be lost, maybe more.
 This will negate the average rate of return in investment for real estate.
 If you want your real estate to be an investment and not a failed one, AVOID iBUYERS AT ALL COSTS.

 Life does throw curve balls at us.
 For instance, I have to keep a lease longer than I want because I graduated earlier than I expected.
 I did try to find someone else to take the lease.
 It worked, until the potential tenant backed out on the re-letting process at the last minute.
 He signed the lease, but pulled out within the grace period.
 My lease is a legal contract I must uphold unless I AND THE NEW TENANT meet the conditions where it is no longer my legal contract.
 Worst case scenario, I only have to pay an additional 5 months in an area that my wife is currently working and I will likely be working.
 I can live with that.